MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

     ![Locate and edit SAML settings.](media/proxy-idp-okta/idp-okta-sf-saml-settings-edit.png)

-1. In the **Single Sign On URL** field, replace the URL with the Cloud App Security single sign-on URL you noted earlier, and then save your settings.
+1. In the **Single Sign On URL** field, replace the URL with the Defender for Cloud Apps single sign-on URL you noted earlier, and then save your settings.

 1. Under **Directory**, select **Profile Editor**, select the custom application you created earlier, and then click **Profile**.
 Add attributes using the following information.